 Dr. Araujo has had extensive training and experience in the assessment and treatment of autism spectrum disorders and other neurodevelopmental disorders.
 She has a PhD in School Psychology from UC Berkeley, and has been an attending psychologist at University of Washington Autism Center, Mary Bridge Children's Hospital and Seattle Children's Hospital.
 She has specialized experience assessing children with a range of neurodevelopmental disorders, such as Fetal Alcohol Syndrome (FAS), learning disabilities as well as neuropsychological sequela from brain injury and chronic diseases.
 Dr. Araujo maintains a clinical faculty appointment through the Psychiatry Department at the University of Washington.

-Assessment of intellectual ability, academic skills and neurocognitive skills to support specific educational and treatment recommendations.
+Comprehensive ssessment of intellectual ability, academic skills and neurocognitive skills to support specific educational and treatment recommendations.
+Additionally, developmental and IQ testing for eligibility into early entrance, gifted schools and advanced learning programs.

 Therapy approaches are adapted for the individual and are drawn from evidence -based strategies.
 Approaches include Cognitive-Behavioral Therapy, Dialectical Behavior Therapy and Acceptance-Committment Therapy.